TwigCoder/voxel/README.md

 Light and the day/night cycle has now been introduced to the engine.

+I have now started to implement physics into the engine!
+It is quite lackcluster at the moment.

 ## Backlog

 - [ ] Procedurally generating structures and biomes.

 - [ ] Optimizations including level of detail and multithreading.

-- [ ] Developing the physics engine and animations. (fluid logic, etc.)
+- [ ] Improving the physics engine and adding animations. (fluid logic, etc.)

 - [ ] Designing a user interface for the soon-to-be-implemented players.